haskell-unordered-containers/unordered-containers/docs/developer-guide.md

  * `Leaf` -- A key-value pair.
  * `Collision` -- An array of key-value pairs where the keys have identical hash values.
 Element order doesn't matter.
- * `Full` -- An array of /2^B/ children.
-Given a key you can find the child it is part of by taking /B/ bits of the hash value for the key and indexing into the key.
+ * `Full` -- An array of *2^B* children.
+Given a key you can find the child it is part of by taking *B* bits of the hash value for the key and indexing into the key.
 Which bits to use depends on the tree level.
  * `BitmapIndexed` -- Similar to above except that the array is implemented as a sparse array (to avoid storing `Empty` values).
 A bitmask and popcount is used to convert from the index taken from the hash value, just like above, to the actual index in the array.
-This node gets upgraded to a `Full` node when it contains /2^B/ elements.
+This node gets upgraded to a `Full` node when it contains *2^B* elements.

-The number of bits of the hash value to use at each level of the tree, /B/, is a compiled time constant (i.e. 4).
-In general a larger /B/ improves lookup performance (shallower tree) but hurts modification (large nodes to copy when updating the spine of the tree).
+The number of bits of the hash value to use at each level of the tree, *B*, is a compiled time constant (i.e. 4).
+In general a larger *B* improves lookup performance (shallower tree) but hurts modification (large nodes to copy when updating the spine of the tree).